-Ownership and further purchases by the initial stockholders and Marathon Investors, LLC and their respective affiliates may influence the outcome of the consent solicitation.
+Ownership and further purchases by the initial stockholders and their respective affiliates may influence the outcome of the stockholder vote and the consent solicitation.

+With respect to the proposal for approval of the Merger only, each of Marathon's initial stockholders has agreed to vote all of his or its initial shares in accordance with the majority of the votes cast with respect to the Merger Proposal by the holders of the shares issued in the initial public offering, and any shares acquired in or after the initial public offering in favor of the Merger Proposal.
+This voting arrangement does not apply to any proposal other than the Merger Proposal.
 With respect to the Consent Solicitation, Marathon Investors, LLC owns 5,500,000 of the 45,535,850 outstanding warrants.
 While Marathon Investors, LLC and Marathon's officers and directors are not subject to any voting arrangement with respect to the Consent Solicitation, they have informed Marathon that they intend to give their consent for all warrants currently held, as well as any warrants that they may subsequently acquire.
 Furthermore, Marathon's officers and directors and their respective affiliates, at any time prior to the special meeting, during a period when they are not then aware of any material nonpublic information regarding Marathon or its securities, may enter into a written plan to purchase Marathon securities pursuant to Rule 10b5-1 of the Exchange Act, and may engage in other permissible public market purchases, as well as private purchases, of securities.
-If Marathon's initial stockholders, Marathon Investors, LLC or Marathon's officers and directors purchase securities from existing Marathon warrantholders that are likely to withhold their consent, the probability that the required number of warrant consents will be received increases.
+If Marathon's initial stockholders, Marathon Investors, LLC or Marathon's officers and directors purchase securities from existing Marathon stockholders that are likely to vote against the transaction, or that are likely to elect to convert their shares, or Marathon warrantholders that are likely to withhold their consent, the probability that the business combination will succeed, and that the required number of warrant consents will be received, increases.